-Denis Durantou, owner of L'Eglise Clinet - one of the magicians not only in Pomerol but also in whole Bordeaux
+Denis Durantou, owner of L'Eglise Clinet - one of the magicians not only in Pomerol but also in the whole of Bordeaux

 2012 wasn't at all blessed by weather Gods.
-After cold spring, flowering was delayed 2 weeks and Merlot suffered coulure (lack of fruit setting).
-Then summer arrived and it didn't rain for almost 2.5 months.
-It helped grapes to get back to normal ripening, however, there were many bunches of grapes on vines with uneven ripening phase.
+After the cold spring, flowering was delayed two weeks, and Merlot suffered coulure (lack of fruit setting).
+Then summer arrived, and it didn't rain for almost 2.5 months.
+It helped grapes to get back to normal ripening.
+However, many bunches of grapes on vines had uneven ripening phases.
 Lots of work in vineyards had to be done.

-Most of September it didn't rain, but around 28th there was a downpour of 50-80 mm.
-It rained some 10 days later and the weekend after there was another downpour, which ended great hopes of another excellent vintage in Sauternes & Barsac and getting CS perfectly skin ripe.
-Funny thing is that this rain killed grapes mostly in Sauternes and not in Barsac.
+For most of September, it didn't rain, but around the 28th, there was a 50-80 mm downpour.
+It rained some ten days later, and the weekend after another downpour ended with great hopes of another excellent vintage in Sauternes & Barsac and getting CS perfectly skin ripe.
+The funny thing is that this rain killed grapes mostly in Sauternes, not Barsac.

 Merlot on both banks did very well, especially in Pomerol, while there were some problems with Cabernet Franc getting ripe in Pomerol, but bigger ones in Saint-Emilion.

-Left Bank had curiously not such problems and even the troublesome Petit Verdot did ripe well but without 100% phenolic ripeness.
+Left Bank had no such problems; even the troublesome Petit Verdot did ripe well but without 100% phenolic ripeness.
 One proprietor in Haut Medoc told me that CS lacked 4-5 days to obtain perfect phenolic ripeness.

-2. Graves/Pessac Leognan in both colours did also particularly well.
+2. Graves/Pessac Leognan in both colors did also particularly well.

-3. Most of the Pomerols are fine but not all.
+3. Most of the Pomerols are OK, but not all.
 Still, L'Eglise Clinet, Le Gay, Petrus and L'Evangile top my chart.
-Great to see Petit Village coming back from doldrums and quickly getting better and better – thanks to new technical director Marielle Cazaux, appointed last year.
+Great to see Petit Village returning from the doldrums and quickly getting better and better – thanks to new technical director Marielle Cazaux, appointed last year.

-4. Saint-Emilion is totally mixed bag of styles, successes and failures.
-I don't want to put some names here, but many wines and some at a high level are far too much extracted, vegetally green, lacks midpalate, are out of balance and thin.
-You could see problems with Cabernet Franc which several proprietors weren't able to handle.
-You could get the impression that they tried hard to make another 2010 vintage out of 2012 but they pushed too much and failed big time.
-Maybe some wines will put on weight during the second year in barrels, who knows.
-Tertre Roteboeuf is among the best wines of the vintage with astonishing effort in 2012.
+4. Saint-Emilion is a mixed bag of styles, successes, and failures.
+I don't want to put some names here, but many wines, some at a high level, are far too much extracted, vegetally green, lack midpalate, and are out of balance and thin.
+You could see problems with Cabernet Franc, which several proprietors needed help to handle.
+You could get the impression that they tried hard to make another 2010 vintage out of 2012 but pushed too much and failed big time.
+Maybe some wines will put on weight during the second year in barrels.
+Who knows?
+Tertre Roteboeuf is among the best wines of the vintage, with astonishing effort in 2012.
 Imho, better and more complete wine than Ausone and Cheval Blanc.
-It's a mystery or more touch of genius that he vintage after vintage, makes dazzling wine with so to say his bare hands.
-There's no high-tech cellar, no modern facilities, no fancy tanks, no fancy vinification techniques of modern time.
-He told me during harvest 2011 when grapes had a different state of maturity – "Izak, I don't make second wine.
+It's a mystery or more touch of genius that he, vintage after vintage, makes dazzling wine with, so to say, his bare hands.
+There's no high-tech cellar, no modern facilities, no fancy tanks, and no fancy vinification techniques of modern times.
+Francois Mitjavile told me during harvest 2011, when grapes had a different state of maturity – "Izak, I don't make second wine.
 Why should I?
-I use all grapes except green ones and botrytis affected.
-The raisiny ones give fine roasted flavour to my wine!"
+I use all grapes except green ones and ones affected by botrytis.
+The raisiny ones give fine roasted flavor to my wine!"
 100% magician winemaker.

-Best looking cellar – the one at La Conseillante with that lovely violet touch.
+The best-looking cellar - La Conseillante with that lovely violet touch.

-Most interesting and longest visit - Belle Brise in Pomerol and Tertre Roteboeuf in Saint-Emilion.
+The most exciting and longest visit is Belle Brise in Pomerol and Tertre Roteboeuf in Saint-Emilion.